Two-stroke engine: Power-valve systems

 Many modern two-stroke engines employ a power-valve system.
 The valves are normally in or around the exhaust ports.
 They work in one of two ways; either they alter the exhaust port by closing off the top part of the port, which alters port timing, such as Rotax R.A.V.E, Yamaha YPVS, Honda RC-Valve, Kawasaki K.I.P.S., Cagiva C.T.S., or Suzuki AETC systems, or by altering the volume of the exhaust, which changes the resonant frequency of the expansion chamber, such as the Suzuki SAEC and Honda V-TACS system.
 The result is an engine with better low-speed power without sacrificing high-speed power.
 However, as power valves are in the hot gas flow, they need regular maintenance to perform well.

 Direct injection

 Direct injection has considerable advantages in two-stroke engines.
 In carburetted two-strokes, a major problem is a portion of the fuel/air mixture going directly out, unburned, through the exhaust port, and direct injection effectively eliminates this problem.
-Two systems are in use, low-pressure air-assisted injection and high-pressure injection.
+Two systems are in use: low-pressure air-assisted injection and high-pressure injection.

 Since the fuel does not pass through the crankcase, a separate source of lubrication is needed.

-Diesel

-Diesel engines rely solely on the heat of compression for ignition.
-In the case of Schnuerle-ported and loop-scavenged engines, intake and exhaust happen via piston-controlled ports.
-A uniflow diesel engine takes in air via scavenge ports, and exhaust gases exit through an overhead poppet valve.
-Two-stroke diesels are all scavenged by forced induction.
-Some designs use a mechanically driven Roots blower, whilst marine diesel engines normally use exhaust-driven turbochargers, with electrically driven auxiliary blowers for low-speed operation when exhaust turbochargers are unable to deliver enough air.

-Marine two-stroke diesel engines directly coupled to the propeller are able to start and run in either direction as required.
-The fuel injection and valve timing are mechanically readjusted by using a different set of cams on the camshaft.
-Thus, the engine can be run in reverse to move the vessel backwards.